jonasoesch/p9/paper.md

 ![Congruence as defined by Tversky et al. [@Tversky-02:animationcan] means that the representation should correspond to the concepts that are conveyed.
 Apprehension means that the representation should be accurately perceived.](img/congruence-apprehension.png)

-The question if animation is a natural fit for certain types of transitions has been described as the principle of *congruence* in  [@Tversky-02:animationcan, p.
+The question if animation is a natural fit for certain types of transitions has been described as the principle of *congruence* [@Tversky-02:animationcan, p.
 247]:

 > Effective graphics conform to the Congruence Principle according to which the content and format of the graphic should correspond to the content and format of the concepts to be conveyed.